AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 ______________________________________________________
 *************************************1. Exploration*************************************

-We will use the training data for silicon prepared on [hand-on session 3](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-1/3-preparing-training-data).
+Introduction: We will use the training data for silicon prepared on [hand-on session 3](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-1/3-preparing-training-data).
 These data consist of:
 - Around 400 configurations of silicon in the cubic diamond crystal structure obtained using random displacements from equilibrium atomic positions.
 - Around 300 configurations of liquid silicon at 1700 K obtained in molecular dynamics simulations driven by the [Stillinger-Weber potential](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.31.5262).